XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 Exchanges can adjust the balances between their hot and cold wallets at any time.
 Each balance adjustment consumes a [transaction fee](https://ripple.com/build/fees-disambiguation/), but does not otherwise affect the aggregate balance of all the accounts.
 The aggregate, on-ledger balance should always exceed the total balance available for trade on the exchange.
 (The excess should be sufficient to cover the RCL's [transaction fees](https://ripple.com/build/transaction-cost/).)

 The following table demonstrates a balance adjustment of 80,000 XRP (via a [_payment_](https://ripple.com/build/transactions/#payment) on the RCL) between Alpha Exchange's cold wallet and its hot wallet, where the cold wallet was debited and the hot wallet was credited.
-If the payment were reversed (debit the hot wallet and credit the cold wallet), the hot wallet balance would decrease.
+If the payment were reversed (debiting the hot wallet and crediting the cold wallet), the hot wallet balance would decrease.
 Balance adjustments like these allow an exchange to limit the risks associated with holding XRP in online hot wallets.

 <table>